Engelmann, Proceedings of the American Academy of Arts and Sciences 3: 298, 1856

 The flowers are yellow to orange and 4 to 5 cm long including the ovary.
 The filaments are greenish white and the style is 1.5 cm long and bulbous above the base.
 The fruit of this Opuntia is bright red, umbilicate and globular.

-Though the flowers of this Opuntia are not especially memorable, O. rufida is statuesque; it would be a spectacular garden plant except for the profusion of glochids.
-This prickly pear sheds its glochids with abandon and they are a menace to any garden.
-Weather true or not its glochids have the reputation of detaching and flying the wind.
-They are purported to blind animals, hence the name, blind prickly pear.
+Though the flowers of this Opuntia are not especially memorable, O. rufida is statuesque and unique in appearance.
+It would be a spectacular garden plant except for the profusion of glochids.
+This prickly pear sheds its glochids with abandon and they are a menace to any gardener.
+Weather true or not its glochids have the reputation of detaching and flying on the wind.
+Flying glochids are purported to blind animals, hence the name, blind prickly pear.